There are few things you should know about me and my blog. I feel like honesty is important when it comes to blogging.

 Some of the advertising you see on the site is paid for by the companies that you see advertised.
 Just like sponsors, these companies purchase space on my site and provide their ad for a specified time.

 Now, I am a bit picky about what I advertise.
 If I wouldn’t use the product or give it as a gift, you won’t see it advertised here.
+But I might link to something I haven’t tried if it looks good.

 Additionally, I am not responsible for the actions of my advertisers or sponsors.
 If you purchase a product or service based upon a link from this blog, you must take action with that exact company to resolve any issues, not with me.